godotengine/godot-website/collections/_article/review-godotcon24.md

 🫙 [Jam games](https://godotcon.itch.io/)
 <hr>

 Variety was the name of the game this year.
-From staying true to our goal to move the conference around - even if only changing city and not country quite yet - to adding more activities to the program: the event team made up of volunteers and Godot Foundation staff put a lot of blood, sweat, and tears into making this more than a mere meetup occasion for the ever-growing community forming around the Godot Engine.
+From staying true to our goal to move the conference around - even if only changing city and not country quite yet - to adding more activities to the program: the event team made up of volunteers and Godot Foundation staff put a lot work into making this more than a mere meetup occasion for the ever-growing community forming around the Godot Engine.

 Judging by the smiley pictures taken all around the [Silent Green](https://www.silent-green.net/) venue, and the excited chatter about what the next installments might bring to the table, we seem to have hit the sweet spot for our 574 attendees.
-For those of you that couldn’t be there yourself - considering both ticket batches sold out within an hour - join us on a retrospective walk through GodotCon, reminiscing about the good and the bad, as well as highlighting all the wonderful speakers, exhibitors, and sponsors that made this event possible.
+For those of you that couldn’t be there yourself - considering both ticket batches sold out within an hour - join us on a retrospective walk through GodotCon, as well as highlighting all the wonderful speakers, exhibitors, and sponsors that made this event possible.

 # Sponsor support
-Only thanks to [our sponsors](https://conference.godotengine.org/2024/#sponsors) we were able to afford an event like this in the first place.
+GodotCon 2024 wouldn’t have been possible without the generosity of [our sponsors](https://conference.godotengine.org/2024/#sponsors), who enabled us to bring this event to life.

 ## Critical Reflex
 Having a publisher with experience in Godot on-board was as exciting for us as it seemed for the audience of “Indie Publishing 101” by their business developer Daniel.
 Additionally, you might have spotted the goodie bags they provided us with.